Ford Transit Connect Review 2025: Price, specs & load capacity

 The Transit Connect is far from a bad option, with a very decent driving experience, a comfortable cabin and reasonable space in the back.
 The availability of a PHEV version is a plus too if you mix around-town driving with longer distances.
 However, there are a number of areas where the Transit offers less than rivals.
 The space in the back isn’t class-leading, and with only two diesel engines to choose from, the powertrain options lag behind many rivals, too.
 There’s no suggestion that an electric option is on the way, which is something you can opt for with numerous rivals, as well as the larger Ford E-Transit.

-At the time of writing, the only engines available are two versions of the same 2.0-litre diesel engine.
-Neither are particularly powerful – the entry-level option is a 102PS lump with 280Nm and a six-speed manual gearbox.
+Neither of the non-hybrid options is particularly powerful – the entry-level option is a 102PS lump with 280Nm and a six-speed manual gearbox.
 There’s also a powerful model, with 122PS and 320Nm, connected to a seven-speed auto ‘box.
-We’ve tried the former, and while it was perfectly adequate around town, that was with no load, and it felt like we had to work it hard getting up to motorway speed.
+While the former is perfectly adequate around town, that was with no load, and it felt like we had to work it hard to get up to motorway speed.
 If you work mostly in an urban environment and don’t lug particularly heavy cargo, it should be fine, but for longer journeys or weightier loads you may wish for the extra oomph.

 In terms of trim level, you can choose from Trend or Limited – Trend is pretty well-specced for an entry-level model, but if you want niceties like alloy wheels and adaptive cruise control then go for the Limited.
 It’s £2000 more when new.